 Situations when the user must install a new build

 Even though every time you publish the app the platform makes the changes automatically available to the app, some changes require installation of an updated app package on the user device.
-This happens when you change one of the following:
+If you have the app of the build type Debug, uninstall it from the device before installing a new version of an Android.
+This guarantees the new app features work correctly.

 - App name